oss-review-toolkit/ort/docs/config-file-curations-yml.md

 Curations correct invalid or missing package metadata and set the concluded license for packages.

-You can use [examples/curations.yml](examples/curations.yml) as the base configuration file for your scans.
+You can use the [curations.yml example](./examples/curations.yml) as the base configuration file for your scans.

 ## When to Use Curations